CALL FOR ART

 This call is open to any and all media, traditional and nontraditional; two-dimensional and three-dimensional artwork is accepted.

-The submission fee is $36 for up to three entries.
+The submission fee is $36 for three entries.
 Two additional entries can be submitted for $10 each.
-Total number of entries is 5.
+Total max number of entries is five.
 Fees are non-refundable.
 Payment is online only via submission application.
 The application is not complete and will not be considered until payment is received.
 Submission does not guarantee acceptance.

-Fountain Street Core Members may submit three pieces free of charge; Fountain Street Associate Members may submit two pieces free of charge; Fountain Street Fine Art former Friend members may submit one piece free of charge.
+Fountain Street Core Members may submit three pieces free of charge; Fountain Street Associate Members may submit three pieces for a fee of $12; Fountain Street 2018 Annex members may submit three pieces for a fee of $24.

 Only online submissions and payment will be considered.
 It is very important you spend time organizing your materials before you begin.
 You will not be able to make changes once they are submitted.
 And, you cannot save your progress as you fill out the form and return.
-It must be done in one sitting, which we anticipate should take 10-15 minutes if you are prepared. (see How to Apply for additional details)
+It must be done in one sitting, which we anticipate should take 10-15 minutes if you are prepared. (see THE FINE PRINT below for additional details)

 Three awards will be distributed.

-Honorable Mention (2): free submission to the next Fountain Street call for art.
+Honorable Mention (x2): 50% off one year Annex membership at Fountain Street, plus a free submission to the next Fountain Street call for art.

 Delivery of Artwork